kkyon/botflow/README.rst

-More about Databot and data-driven programming
+More about Databot
 ===============

-Data-driven programming is a programming paradigm which describes the data to be matched and the processing required rather than defining a sequence of steps to be taken.
-Standard examples of data-driven languages are the text-processing languages sed and AWK, where the data is a sequence of lines in an input stream.
 Data-driven programming is typically applied to streams of structured data for filtering, transforming, aggregating (such as computing statistics), or calling other programs.

-Databot has a few basic concepts to implement DDP.
+Databot has a few basic concepts to implement Data-driven programming .

 - **Pipe**
    It is the main stream process of the program.
 All units will work inside.
 - **Node**
-        It is the process logic node.
+        It is callable unit.Any callable function and object can work as Node.
 It is driven by data.
 Custom functions work as Nodes.
         There are some built-in nodes:
    .. role:: strike
        * **Loop**: Works as a **for** loop

-   * **Timer**: It will send a message in the pipe by timer param. **delay**, **max_time**
+   * **Timer**: It will send a message in the pipe by timer param. **delay**, **max_time** **until** some finished
    * **HttpLoader**: Get a url and return the HTTP response
    * **MySQL query or insert**: For mysql querying and insert
    * **File read/write**: for file I/O.